mostafamohajeri/styla/README.txt

 To add a new built-in, just clone the closest match in prolog.builtins and drop it in the same directory - the runtime system it will instantly recognize it.

-Just type "styla" to run the system from its precompiled "styla.jar" file.

-Use the scripts

-"compile" to recompile the system with scalac
-"run" to run it with scala and
-"jrun" to run it with java (possibly edit for path info in this case).

-The file "prolog/fluents/Lib.scala" embeds Prolog code that is present at start-up.
-New Prolog code that you want part of the default libraries can be added there.

 Enjoy,